 Consumers Energy / GVSU Solar Garden

-Consumers Energy built the three megawatt solar garden on approximately 17 acres of University property near the main campus in Allendale.
-GVSU agreed to subscribe for 500 kW which will produce enough electricity to operate approximately 80 homes for one year.
-The Solar Garden consists of approximately 11,250 panels and over 100 inverters.
-The project was completed in April 2016.
-From start up through December 2016, the solar garden has produced 3836.325 MWh.
+Consumers Energy built and maintains the 3 megawatt solar garden on approximately 17 acres of university property in Allendale, Michigan.
+GVSU agreed to subscribe for 500 kW which will generate enough electricity to operate approximately 70 to 80 homes for one year.
+The solar garden was completed in April 2016.

 If you are interested in subscribing to the Solar Garden through Consumers Energy or learning more just click on the link below.